It’s not easy to generate meaningful responses from cold emails. More often than not, they go unnoticed in your prospects’ crowded inboxes.

 It includes personalized text, image, and video variables that are automatically personalized to all of your prospects.

-And if you’re still stuck on your cold email copywriting, there are automatic templates that you can apply.
 They’ve already been optimized with each of the best practices listed above, so all you have to do is fill in the blanks.

 If you’d like to give lemlist a try, you can create your first campaigns without even entering your card information.
-Sign up here, for free.

 To recap, here are the best practices to optimize your cold email copywriting:

-Need more help with your cold email copywriting?
 Use our database of proven successful cold email templates.